Zhenia-Magic/portfolio/README.md

 7. ML Results - Results of the K-means clustering and Naive Bayes Classification.

 8. R_data_analysis.ipynb - R data analysis on the government dataset.

+9. My_printf.c - custom implementation of printf function in C.